 We sought to determine the mine or location of origin of 3TG contained in our in-scope products via a third party requesting that the Suppliers provide a completed CMRT concerning the source of the 3TG in the components, parts and products sourced from them, including recycled or scrap sources, and through the other efforts described in this Conflict Minerals Report.
 While we are unable to determine with certainty the origin of 3TG processed by smelters in our supply chains as in most cases, there are a number of third parties in the supply chain between the original source of 3TG and us, we have taken steps through our due diligence process, described above, reflecting our reasonable efforts to determine the location of origin of the 3TG necessary for the products we manufacture.
-Further, as a result of our due diligence process we do not believe that any of the 3TG that were necessary for the products we manufacture originated in any of the Covered Countries.
-We will continue to work with the Suppliers to improve reported 3TG information and conduct additional risk assessments when issues are identified.
+Further, as a result of our due diligence process, to the best of our knowledge we do not believe that any of the 3TG that were necessary for the products we manufacture originated in any of the Covered Countries.
+We will continue to work with the Suppliers to improve reported 3TG information and data collection efforts and conduct additional risk assessments when issues are identified.